operator-framework/operator-sdk/website/content/en/docs/best-practices/resource-pruning.md

 ### Custom Strategy

 Library users can also write their own custom pruning strategy function to support advanced cases.
 Custom strategy functions are passed in the prune configuration and a list of resources selected by the library.
+The custom strategy builds up a list of resources to be removed, returning the list to the prune library which performs the actual resource removal.
 Here is an example custom strategy:
 ```golang
 func myStrategy(cfg Config, resources []ResourceInfo) (resourcesToRemove []ResourceInfo, err error) {
 	fmt.Printf("myStrategy is called with resources %v config %v\n", resources, cfg)